Characterizations of parabolic Muckenhoupt classes: Weighted norm inequalities for parabolic maximal functions

 \section{Weighted norm inequalities for parabolic maximal functions}

 The next theorem is a weak type estimate for the uncentered parabolic maximal function.
 For the corresponding result for the centered parabolic maximal function, see~\cite{kinnunenSaariParabolicWeighted,MaHeYan2023,KinnunenMyyryYangZhu2022}.
 The proof is based on~\cite{ForzaniMartinreyesOmbrosi2011}.
-The theorem also holds for $p=1$.

 \begin{theorem} Let $1\leq q<\infty$, $0\leq\gamma<1$ and $w$ be a weight.
 Then $w \in A^+_{q}(\gamma)$ if and only if there exists a constant $C=C(n,p,q,\gamma, [w]_{A^+_{q}(\gamma)})$ such that

 for every $\lambda>0$ and $f\in L^1_{\mathrm{loc}}(\mathbb{R}^{n+1})$. \end{theorem}